plone/training/mastering-plone/events_classic.rst

 Similar to the field `room`, the problem now appears that speakers submitting their talks should not be able to set a time and day for their talks.
 Sadly it is not easy to modify permissions of fields provided by behaviors (unless you write the behavior yourself).
 At least in this case we can take the easy way out since the field does not contain secret information: we will simply hide the fields from contributors using css and show them for reviewers.
-We will do so in chapter :ref:`resources-label` when we add some CSS files.
+We will do so in chapter :doc:`theming` when we add some CSS files.

 Modify :file:`browser/static/ploneconf.css` and add: